robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0652/README.md

 Based on this snippet https://pastebin.com/mfnKNWVD

 This is really not too different in style with ACS-0650.
 I Used another equation and found that you REALLY should listen and pick bits.
 The last bit in this case sounded awful.

 The main difference here is that the equation is clocked externally.
-This make it kinda tunable I guess.
+This make itkinda tunable I guess.
 It also reduces the warble as its  NOT the timing of the main loop that is driving the speed.

 ## Pinout